 The good news is that you don’t have to go to the gym 24/7 to reap the benefits of exercise.
-It’s all about finding a way to move your body that feels good – even if you’re homebound.
+It’s all about finding a way to move your body that feels good – no matter where you are.
 And be sure to pick a physical activity you actually enjoy, not dread.
-You don’t want to be huffing and puffing while trying to unwind.
 In no time, you may even start looking forward to exercising!
 Here’s some inspiration to get you started.

 1. Go for a Nature Walk